LASER-UMASS/CausalTesting_ICSE20/README.md

 Our artifact includes the following:

-1. A virtual machine file (CausalTesting_Artifact.ova) that contains the user study setup and version of Holmes used.
+1. A virtual machine file (CausalTesting_Artifact.ova) that contains the user study setup and source code for the version of Holmes used.

 2. The form participants completed as they worked through each defect in the user study (Cause-Identification-Form.pdf).